You’ve read the articles and watched the videos, and know that having an electric pressure cooker is a great way to save time in the kitchen.

 If you don’t want to deal with washing a larger pot, but still want to be able to cook larger quantities, you might consider buying two smaller cookers.

-For instance, if you got both a 6 and an 8 quart, you’d have the option to cook 14 quarts at once, divided between the two pots.
+For instance, if you have both a 6 and an 8-quart pot, you’d have the option to cook 14 quarts at once, divided between the two pots.

 Better yet, you’d also have the option to cook two different things at once.